cyberbotics/webots/docs/guide/the-standard-file-hierarchy-of-a-project.md

 ### The Project Files

-The project files contain information about the GUI (such as the perspective).
+The project files contain information about the GUI (such as the perspective) as well as a thumbnail of its last saved rendered view.
 These files are hidden.
 Each world file can have one project file.
-If the world file is named "myWorldFile.wbt", its project file is named ".myWorldFile.wbproj".
+If the world file is named "myWorldFile.wbt", its project file is named ".myWorldFile.wbproj", and its thumbnail ".myWorldFile.jpg".
-This file is written by Webots when a world is correctly closed.
+These files are written by Webots when a world is correctly closed.
-Removing it allows you to retrieve the default perspective.
+Removing the ".myWorldFile.wbproj" allows you to retrieve the default perspective.
+The 768px by 432px ".myWorldFile.jpg" thumbnail is used for loading when viewing a simulation, animation or a scene on the web.
+If it not captured or deleted, a default thumbnail is used.

 ### The "controllers" Directory